-In the WAS HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

+- Windows systems:

-- Windows systems: wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux:
+- wsadmin -username SKLMAdmin -password mypwd -lang jython

+- Systems such as AIX or Linux:

+- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- 2. Modify the key information: - Graphical user interface:
+- 2. Modify the key information:

+- Graphical user interface: